News from My Trusted Sources: Stay Informed with Top Headlines

 • To Believe or Not to Believe in Conspiracy Claims?
 That Is a Question for Signal Detection Theory

-Psychological Science, Ahead of Print.
+Psychological Science, Volume 37, Issue 3, Page 155-165, March 2026.
 Conspiracy mentality is conceptualized as a continuum.
 Research on this topic has focused on unwarranted conspiracy claims and the upper end of the conspiracy-mentality continuum—people seeing conspiracies everywhere.
 This focus neglects warranted ...

 Maude Tagand, Dominique Muller, Cécile Nurra, Olivier Klein, Benjamin Aubert-Teillaud, Kenzo Nera